colinmcdonagh/distributed_fs/README.md

 2. a good README, comments, and code quality.

 allow usage of local filenames on proxy.
 This corresponds to using versions in practice.

+some times get an EOF error... can't replicate the error however.
+Could be from copying over empty files.
+So, when doing so, please write something to the file.

+can't add servers, static...